strayge/fish-autovenv2/README.md

 - Compatibility with [fisher](https://github.com/jorgebucaran/fisher) plugin manager.
 - Compatibility with MSYS2.
 - Limit directories names to lookup for venv (can be set via `autovenv_dirs` var).
+- Support external virtual envs (with path to env specified in `.venv` file).

 [![MIT License][license-badge]](/LICENSE)
 </br>